rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    on the console.
 If the file cannot be opened/created, this option will be ignored and an error message will be printed out.

+   Output the data to a file instead of printing it on the screen.
+Summary information will still be displayed in the console.
+If the file cannot be opened or created, an error message will be printed and test will end.

    Default: ``stdout`` (Output is displayed on the terminal)

 -  ``-qosFile <filename>``